mattm/abtestcalculator/README.md

 # A/B Test Calculator

-This repository hosts the source code for [ABTestCalculator.com](http://www.abtestcalculator.com), a visual A/B test signifiance calculator.
+This repository hosts the source code for [ABTestCalculator.com](http://www.abtestcalculator.com), a visual A/B test significance calculator.

 ## Installation